 Like most HR compliance, the rules regarding employee training are continually being reviewed and updated.

-- recognizing an opioid overdose;
+- recognizing an opioid overdose

 How to Comply with Mandatory Employee Training